nim-lang/Nim/doc/manual.md

   ```

-For the purposes of code generation, all static params are treated as
+For the purposes of code generation, all static parameters are treated as
-generic params - the proc will be compiled separately for each unique
+generic parameters - the procedure will be compiled separately for each unique
 supplied value (or combination of values).

-Static params can also appear in the signatures of generic types:
+Static parameters can also appear in the signatures of generic types:

   ```nim
   type